-- The MMU recommends that demand response event compliance be calculated for each hour and the penalty structure reflect hourly compliance for the base and capacity performance products.
+- The MMU recommends limited, extended summer and annual demand response event compliance be calculated on an hourly basis for noncapacity performance resources and on a five minute basis for all capacity performance resources and that the penalty structure reflect five minute compliance.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that load management testing be initiated by PJM with limited warning to CSPs in order to more accurately represent the conditions of an emergency event.
 (Priority: Low.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that shutdown cost be defined as the cost to curtail load for a given period that does not vary with the measured reduction or, for behind the meter generators, be the start cost defined in Manual 15 for generators.
 (Priority: Low.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that the Net Benefits Test be eliminated and that demand response resources be paid LMP less any generation component of the applicable retail rate.
 (Priority: Low.
 First reported 2015.
 Status: Not adopted.) - The MMU recommends that the tariff rules for demand response clarify that a resource and its CSP, if any, must notify PJM of material changes affecting the capability of the resource to perform as registered and must terminate or modify registrations that are no longer capable of responding to PJM dispatch directives at defined levels because load has been reduced or eliminated, as in the case of bankrupt and/or out of service facilities.
 (Priority: Medium.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that PJM not remove any defined subzones and maintain a public record of all created and removed subzones.
-(Priority: Low.
-First reported 2016.
-Status: Not adopted.) - The MMU recommends that there be only one demand response product in the capacity market, with an obligation to respond when called for all hours of the year.
+Status: Not adopted.) - The MMU recommends that there be only one demand response product in the capacity market, with an obligation to respond when called for any

+- hour of the delivery year.
 (Priority: High.
 First reported 2011.
-Status: Partially adopted.7)

-- The MMU recommends that the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
+Status: Partially adopted.7) - The MMU recommends that the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
 (Priority: Medium.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends setting the baseline for measuring capacity compliance under winter compliance at the customers' PLC, similar to GLD, to avoid double counting.
 (Priority: High.
 First reported 2010.
 Status: Partially adopted.) - The MMU recommends the Relative Root Mean Squared Test be required for all demand resources with a CBL.
 (Priority: Low.
 First reported 2017.
-Status: Partially adopted.) - The MMU recommends that PRD be required to respond during a PAH to be consistent with all CP resources.
+Status: Partially adopted.) - The MMU recommends that PRD be required to respond during a PAI to be consistent with all CP resources.
 (Priority: High.
 First reported 2017.
-Status: Not adopted.) - The MMU recommends capping the baseline for measuring compliance under GLD, for the limited summer product, at the customers' PLC.
-(Priority: High.
-First reported 2010.
-Status: Adopted 2015.) - The MMU recommends that demand resources whose technology type (load drop method) is designated as "Other" explicitly record the technology type.
-(Priority: Low.
-First reported 2013.
-Status: Adopted 2014.)
+Status: Not adopted.) - The MMU recommends that the limits imposed on the pre-emergency and emergency demand response share of the Synchronized Reserve Market be eliminated.
+(Priority: Medium.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that 30 minute preemergency and emergency demand response be considered to be 30 minute reserves.
+(Priority: Medium.
+New recommendation.
+Status: Not adopted.) - The MMU recommends that energy efficiency MW not be included in the PJM capacity market and that PJM should ensure that the impact of EE measures on the load forecast is incorporated immediately rather than with the existing lag.
+(Priority: Medium.
+New recommendation.
+Status: Not adopted.)